is-leeroy-jenkins/Badger/README.md

 ## ![](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Assets/GitHubImages/calendar.png) Federal Calendar
+> Every year, the U.S. Congress begins work on a federal budget for the next fiscal year.
+> The federal government’s fiscal year runs from October 1 of one calendar year through September 30 of the next.
+> A fiscal year (FY) is a 52- or 53-week (or, alternatively, a 12-month) period that companies and governments use for taxing or accounting purposes.
+> Fiscal years are most commonly used by entities that depend on a cycle that doesn't correspond to the calendar year.

 - ##### Calculation based on the federal fiscal year beginning Oct 1.
 - ##### Compatible with full-time equivalency metrics.
 - ##### Ad-hoc analysis of variable periods of availability.